noprompt/garden/README.md

 ## Developer Guide

-A Guide for Syntax, Rules, Declarations, Plugins, and community-contributed wiki is under [https://github.com/noprompt/garden/wiki].
+Further documentation and a guide for Syntax, Rules, Declarations, Plugins is under the community-contributed [wiki](https://github.com/noprompt/garden/wiki).

 Please contribute!